MontrealCorpusTools/PolyglotDB/docs/source/introduction.rst

 annotation graphs in a much cleaner fashion than relational databases.
 The graph database used in PolyglotDB is `Neo4j`_.

-PolyglotDB also uses a NoSQL timeseries database called `InfluxDB`_.
+PolyglotDB also uses a NoSQL time-series database called `InfluxDB`_.
 Acoustic measurements like F0 and formants are stored here as every time step (10 ms) has a value associated with it.
 Each measurement is also associated with a speaker and a phone from the graph database.